Shaheen Bagh protest

 The barricaded and tented venue drew large crowds with tens of thousands of protesters participating.
-Some days saw over 150,000 at the venue.
+Some days saw over 150,000 people at the venue.
 The protest inspired similar copycat protests across the country, such as those in Gaya, Kolkata, Prayagraj, Mumbai and Bengaluru.
-The leaderless protest became politicized and was generally against the Bharatiya Janata Party (BJP) government.
+The leaderless protest was generally against the Bharatiya Janata Party (BJP) government.
 The blockade became a campaign issue in the 2020 Delhi Legislative Assembly elections, especially for the BJP.
-BJP's campaign was negative towards the Shaheen Bagh protests with a number of campaigners making controversial statements such as "goli maaro" (English: Shoot them).
+BJP's campaign was negative towards the Shaheen Bagh protests with a number of campaigners making controversial statements such as goli maaro (Shoot them).
 Some BJP campaigners promised to immediately remove the blockade after being voted into power and were accused by their opponents of prolonging the demonstration to agitate voters.
-BJP won an extra six seats as compared to the last election while Aam Aadmi Party retained a clear majority with 62 seats.
+BJP won an extra six seats as compared to the previous election while the Aam Aadmi Party retained a clear majority with 62 seats.

 A number of petitions were filed to stop the blockade.
 The Delhi High Court refused to hear the first two pleas and on 14 January 2020 declared the blockade to be a police matter.
 The Delhi Police said that they would not use force to end the blockade.
 A third petition highlighted the difficulty faced by students with upcoming board examinations.
 The matter reached the Supreme Court of India, which appointed three mediators to initiate conversations with the protesters regarding shifting to a location which wouldn't block a public place.
 In response to the batch of petitions filed against the protestors, the Supreme Court of India stated on 7 October 2020 that the "indefinite" occupation of public space for protest or expressing dissent was not acceptable.